project-gemmi/gemmi/docs/grid.rst

 * and mode 6 -- uint16_t.

 CCP4 programs use mode 2 (float) for the electron density, and mode 0 (int8_t) for masks.
-Mask is 0/1 data that marks part of the volume (e.g. the solvent region).
+A mask is 0/1 data that marks part of the volume, such as the solvent region.
 Other modes are not used in crystallography, but may be used for CryoEM data.

 The CCP4 format is quite flexible.
 The data is stored as sections,